 - Job Development: Our staff is skilled in teaching individuals how to find and be hired for jobs that suit them, including providing support in tasks such as interviewing, creating a resume, and networking.
 We work with employers and individuals to ensure successful matches.

 - On-the-Job Training: For those who have a job, our staff supports individuals in learning the skills involved, learning a skill that is added to the requirements, and maintaining employment.
 Training on soft skills such as interactions with co-workers and supervisors is also included.

 - Long-Term Training and Support: Our staff is trained to implement the state and federally funded long-term training and support services.
 These services are also available as private-pay options.
 ASNC’s staff collaborates with each individual and his or her treatment team to develop and implement a long-term, individualized plan to achieve maximum independence and maintain the job.

-- JobTIPS: Free 12-week courses are available in Fayetteville, Greensboro, and Raleigh to help individuals gain the necessary skills to gain employment.
+- JobTIPS: Free 12-week courses are available online to help individuals gain the necessary skills to gain employment.

 In-person and online training opportunities:

-We are pleased to offer Job TIPS and Job Skills classes beginning in January 2022.
+We are pleased to offer Job TIPS classes in the spring and fall of 2022.

 - Complete the Interest Form and a team member will contact you.

 If you are a business owner or manager who would like to know more about how to employ individuals with autism, please see our Employ Adults with Autism page.